Gender neutrality in languages with grammatical gender: Spanish

 In Spanish, nouns, pronouns, articles, and adjectives are marked as masculine or feminine.
 The feminine is often marked with the suffix -a, while masculine is often marked with -o (e.g., cirujano 'male surgeon' and cirujana 'female surgeon'); however, there are many exceptions often caused by the etymology of the word (la mano 'the hand' is feminine and el día 'the day' is masculine).

 As in other Romance languages, it is traditional to use the masculine form of nouns and pronouns when referring to males and females collectively.
 Advocates of gender-neutral language modification consider this to be sexist and favor new ways of writing and speaking.
 Two methods have begun to come into use.
 One of them is to use the at-sign (@) or the letter x to replace -o or -a, especially in radical political writing (¡Ciudadan@s! or Compañerxs), but use of the slash (/) as in (el/la candidato/a or la/el candidata/o) is more common.
 The ligature æ can be used in the same way (escritoræs for writers of two genders, although escritores/as is more common).
 Typically these forms are pronounced with an ending [e].
 They are also commonly seen simply spelled as -e.
 There have also been attempts to reword sentences via periphrasis in such way that gendered words referring to people are not used, such as using la persona refugiada 'the refugee person' instead of el refugiado 'the [male] refugee'.
-There are also attempts of using more gender-neutral nouns such as la pareja 'the pair/couple' in place of los novios 'the [masculine] couple'.
+There are also attempts of using more gender-neutral nouns such as la pareja 'the pair/couple' in place of los novios 'lit: the boyfriends'.
 Even the term 'non-binary' is gendered in Spanish, no binario [masculine] and no binaria [feminine].

 Some politicians have adopted gender-neutral language to avoid perceived sexism in their speeches; for example, the Mexican president Vicente Fox Quesada was famous for repeating gendered nouns in both their masculine and feminine versions (ciudadanos y ciudadanas).
 This way of speaking is subject to parodies where new words with the opposite ending are created for the sole purpose of contrasting with the gendered word traditionally used for the common case (like *hombres y hombras instead of hombres y mujeres).
 There are other grammatical work-arounds, such as using the imperative or impersonal form when speaking, these allow the speaker to avoid using gendered nouns and pronouns for more formal and gender neutral ways of addressing.

 The increase in popularity in evolving the Spanish language to be more gender-neutral has come with mixed reception.
 Particularly the methods of changing the endings of nouns and pronouns seem to be the most controversial as they aim to change the rules of the Spanish language.
 In 2022, Buenos Aires, the capital of Argentina, gained attention when they banned the use of 'inclusive language' such as -e, -x, and -@ endings in up to secondary education.